canro91/canro91.github.io/_posts/2019-06-28-MyVSSetupSharpeningTheAxe.md

 		* Custom Document Well
 		* Match Margin
 	* [VSColorOutput](https://github.com/mike-ward/VSColorOutput) It gives you a fancy Output tab
 	* [SaveAllTheTime](https://github.com/pragmatrix/SaveAllTheTime) No more `Ctrl + S`.
 It saves automatically modified files.
-Why this feature isn't included in VS out-of-the-box?
-It's already present in VisualStudioCode!
+Why this feature isn't included in Visual Studio out-of-the-box?
+It's already present in Visual Studio Code!
 	* [SolutionColor](https://marketplace.visualstudio.com/items?itemName=Wumpf.SolutionColor) It colors the solution bar per project.
 No more editing production code without noticing it. _Use Solarized theme, too.
 Red for Beta and Magenta for Production_
 	* [LocateInTFS](https://marketplace.visualstudio.com/items?itemName=AlexPendleton.LocateinTFS2017) It finds the location of the selected file in the Source Control Explorer
 	* [AddNewFile](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.AddNewFile) It adds  new files directly from the Solution Explorer